GraceAdele/GraceAdele/README.md

 - 👀 I’m interested in Python, Data Science and Product Management
 - 🌱 I’m currently learning Python, SQL & R
 - 💞️ I’m looking to collaborate on Data Science Projects
+- Here is how to reach me on LinkedIn

 - ⚡ Fun fact: I work in the Tech Sector but as a Non Techie :)